 Apple Bank, which is based in New York City, offers certificate of deposit (CD) accounts with rates that can compete with some of the best CD rates across the industry.
 With Apple Bank, you have access to physical branches and face-to-face customer service.
-You can open a CD for terms stretching from 32 days to 10 years.
+You can open a CD for terms stretching from three months to 5 years.
 Interest compounds daily.
 And you can have interest sent directly to you each month or quarter as long as you’ve earned at least $10 in that time span.

 6-month CD Interest Rate Comparison